BxsedSosa/launch-school-js/js110/interview/problem-2.md

 if given array is less than 5 elements return `null`

-using filter method on the given array. the return value is the reduce method of a slice of 5 elements within the given array.

-return reduce method on the filtered array if the accum > curr return accum otherwise curr
+Using forEach on the `arr` if the current idx + 5 is less than or equal to the arr length get a slice of the `arr` starting at the idx and ends at the idx + 5 then using the reduce method on the slice add up the accumative value and the current value together

+once the reduce method is saved to the variable `sum` check if `sum` is less than the `lowestNum`.
+If so reassign `lowestNum` to `sum`

+return `lowestNum` once all the looping is finished

 C: